digimakergo/digimaker/README.md

 ### High performance
-Written in Go language, with performance-prioritied practise, Digimaker CMF provides best performance among main stream languages.
-Benchmark ref:xxxx.
-Query data you need most.
+Thanks to performance of Go language, with performance-prioritied design, Digimaker CMF provides very good performance.
+- Support cluster
+- Straightforward content model to database, query data you need directly.
+- Support database partition from model so querying > 10 millions of data can be like querying under 1 million.
+Benchmark reference:xxxx.

 ### Powerful&Flexible
 - rest api to query/change contents